Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 13. Sinks

-Most commercial kitchens are required by health authorities to install a triple-sink wash station.
+Health authorities require most commercial kitchens to install a triple-sink wash station.

 14. Dishwasher

-Many restaurants have an industrial dishwasher, which washes a large amount of dishes very quickly and allows for quick turnover of dishware and cutlery.
-Diamond recommends leasing a dishwasher, because most lease agreements come with maintenance and deals on dishwashing chemicals.
+Many restaurants have an industrial dishwasher that washes many dishes very quickly and allows for quick turnover of dishware and cutlery.
+Diamond recommends leasing a dishwasher because most lease agreements come with maintenance and deals on dishwashing chemicals.

 15. Slicers, mixers and food processors

-These tools are necessary in quick and efficient food preparation.
+These tools are necessary for quick and efficient food preparation:

-Slicers are available in manual or electric options – if your slicing is high volume or frequent, you should invest in an electric slicer.
+• Slicers: Slicers are available in manual or electric options.
+If your slicing is high volume or frequent, you should invest in an electric slicer.

 16. Baker’s racks

-This is where you will store the bulk of your dry goods, like flour, sugar, spices and any other nonperishables that need to be in your kitchen staff’s reach.
+You’ll use baker’s racks to store the bulk of your dry goods, such as flour, sugar, spices and any other nonperishables that must be within your kitchen staff’s reach.

 17. Knives

 These will be some of the most utilized pieces in your kitchen.
-Make sure to have a wide variety of bowl sizes and materials, as well as cast iron skillets, sauce and saute pans, stock pots, a griddle, frying pans, various sized Dutch ovens and a wok.
+You should have a wide variety of bowl sizes and materials as well as cast-iron skillets, sauce and saute pans, stock pots, a griddle, frying pans, various-sized Dutch ovens and a wok.
 Cutlery should include forks, knives, dessert spoons, soup spoons, teaspoons, butter knives and steak knives.

 19. Time and attendance software

-Know exactly when your employees are logged in or have left for the day.
-It can also help with scheduling and time off requests.
+Know exactly when your employees are logged in or have left for the day with time and attendance software.
+This technology can also help with scheduling and time-off requests.
 [Interested in adding a time and attendance program to your business?
-Check out our best picks.]
+Check out our picks for the best time and attendance software.]

 20. Payroll software

-Make running payroll a simple and easy one that helps you with taxes and any other benefits your employees are entitled to.
-Most of these are leased as a subscription service and range from $29 to $150.
-[See our Best Picks for Payroll Services here]
+Make running payroll a simple and easy task that helps you with taxes and any other benefits your employees are entitled to.
+Most payroll platforms are subscription services with base fees of $30 to $150 per month plus additional per-employee fees of $2 to $15 per month.
+[See our picks for the best payroll services.]

 21. Safety equipment